 Hair masks can help moisturize and soften your hair.
 Experts recommend applying hair masks to hair at least once a week to maintain a healthy look especially if you use hot tools a lot.

-Or you can make your own hair mask at home from natural ingredients to help your hair grow long and strong.
+You can find many good hair masks on the market or you can make it at home from natural ingredients to help your hair grow long and strong.

 Some Hair masks can help tame frizz or add shine and moisture to your hair while others reduce breakage and stimulate hair growth.

-They also keep your scalp healthy as masks can reduce some skin conditions like dandruff and relieve irritation and itching.
+They also keep your scalp healthy and reduce some skin conditions like dandruff and relieve irritation and itching.

 4-When To Wash Your Hair?

-To answer this question, you should know first your hair type and texture.
+You should first figure out your hair type to answer this question.
 For example, if your hair is dry, you should not shampoo your hair more than two times a week.
 But if you have oily hair, you’ll have to wash it every day.